CalculusSlayer/journal/git-notes/git-notes.md

 This is a brief reference for git commands I found useful.
 I will try to keep the most relevant commands near the top.

 ## Useful commands

+### git reflog

+This command lets you see ALL commits you have made on your local repository, even if they were written from git history from a git hard reset or git restore for example.

+`git reflog`

+VERY POWERFUL command.

 ### git restore